las-t1k/las-t1k/README.md

-## Welcome to My GitHub by Profile! 👋
+## Welcome to My GitHub Profile! 👋

 ### About Me
 - 🏆 I've been working with Data Science since 2019, currently as a Data Scientist Specialist / Tech Lead at Santander Bank Brazil.